Kemerd/foil_cfd/README.md

-The solver isn't taken on faith: the CTest suite runs Taylor–Green decay (M0), lid-driven cavity vs. Ghia et al. reference profiles (M1), cylinder vortex shedding vs. the canonical Strouhal band (M2), and two-level refinement coupling (M3) on the GPU, plus parser/units/voxelizer/wall-list/audit-math unit tests.
+The solver isn't taken on faith: the CTest suite runs Taylor–Green decay (M0), lid-driven cavity vs. Ghia et al. reference profiles (M1), cylinder vortex shedding vs. the canonical Strouhal band (M2), two-level refinement coupling (M3), and the nested three-level coupling (a solid-free freestream stays uniform to round-off through both interfaces) on the GPU, plus parser/units/voxelizer/wall-list/audit-math and q-LIBB cut-fraction geometry unit tests.

 The wall model gets its own gauntlet: **M4** plants a synthetic Reichardt boundary layer with a known friction velocity and demands the model read it back (recovered within 8%),